Blackrosedyin/Euryale-Tool-Changer/README.md

 # Tool Power Delivery
 Tools on this toolchanger are planned and designed to receive power through standard USB A or Type C cables.

+Direct wiring (without usb) to electronics bay will also be supported

 # CAD Files
 At this time, source files are view only via Fusion as the project is currently under active development: